Berlime/vite/introduction/glossaries.md

 Hotlink is the same as above - a direct link from one application to another application that provides easy and fast access to resources without needing to download and reupload them.

+### Hybrid Hosting

+Hybrid hosting combines elements of self-hosting and provider-managed hosting.
+In this model, some components of a service (like the core application or data) might be hosted on the client's own infrastructure (on-premises or private cloud) for greater control or security, while other parts (like updates, specialized AI models, or a management interface) are managed by the service provider.
+This offers a balance between control, security, and convenience.

 ## I

 ### Incremental Backup